 }

-Once the SettingsKey has been saved, restart your Word instance.
-The Processing Rule option in the HTML field properties window will now be enabled, and the rule can be selected.
+Once you save the SettingsKey, restart your Word instance.
+Once you enable the Processing Rule option in the HTML field properties window, and you can select the rules.

-This rule can always be removed by deleting the SettingsKey.
+You can always remove this rule by deleting the SettingsKey.
 To modify or extend this HTML pre-processing rule, please contact support.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to support@mscrm-addons.com!